 - Salt and Pepper to taste

-Soak the fries in salted water while proceeding to the next step.
+- Soak the fries in salted water for 30 minutes.

-Slice one large sweet onion and saute in olive oil with 1 tablespoon Aleppo pepper, until onion is caramelized, about 20 minutes.
+- In the meantime, slice one large sweet onion and saute in oil or butter with 1 tablespoon Aleppo pepper.
+Cook over medium low heat until onion is caramelized, about 20 minutes.

-Toss with caramelized onion and Aleppo pepper mixture, chopped green onions, adjust with more salt and pepper if needed.
+- Using tongs, toss with caramelized onion and Aleppo pepper mixture, chopped green onions, adjust with more salt and pepper if needed.
 Add 1 teaspoon cumin and toss.
-Serves two.
+Serves 2 – 4 people.